sandhyadev01/Hackathon2024_IndiaSA/README.md

 - Poor Data Segmentation and hence, Limited Audience Targeting
 - Ineffective Communication

+What we're focusing on: (MDB Differentiators)
+- Developer Productivity (DDP)
+- Breezy Search Experience & Personalisation (Atlas Search & Atlas Vector Search...Duh!)
+- Scalability
+- Accelerate Time to Value

-## What does iReach do?
+## What does mReach do? / Overview
 TLDR: Better Lead Conversions!

-Introducing iReach, the avant-garde marketing automation platform that revolutionizes how businesses engage with prospects.
-By leveraging the latest in AI-driven personalization, including cutting-edge embedding models and vector search technologies, iReach delivers unparalleled context and relevance in every email.
-This sophisticated approach ensures that each message is not only personalized but also deeply resonant with the recipient's current needs and interests, significantly boosting engagement and conversion rates. iReach goes further by incorporating relevant proof points into communications, enhancing client interactions by vividly demonstrating the value of your product.
-With seamless integration, comprehensive analytics for ongoing refinement, and a commitment to genuine connection, iReach transforms cold outreach into a dynamic, personalized conversation.
+Introducing mReach, the avant-garde marketing automation platform that revolutionizes how businesses engage with prospects.
+By leveraging the latest in AI-driven personalization, including cutting-edge embedding models and vector search technologies, mReach delivers unparalleled context and relevance in every email.
+This sophisticated approach ensures that each message is not only personalized but also deeply resonant with the recipient's current needs and interests, significantly boosting engagement and conversion rates. mReach goes further by incorporating relevant proof points into communications, enhancing client interactions by vividly demonstrating the value of your product.
+With seamless integration, comprehensive analytics for ongoing refinement, and a commitment to genuine connection, mReach transforms cold outreach into a dynamic, personalized conversation.

-_Welcome to iReach, where every email is an opportunity to connect, engage, and grow with purpose._
+_Welcome to mReach, where every email is an opportunity to connect, engage, and grow with purpose._

-## iReach Tech Stack:
+## mReach Tech Stack:
 - OpenAI (text-embedding-ada-002, gpt-3.5-turbo-16k)
 - Atlas Search
 - Atlas Vector Search